 - Call Back: Nuke has trouble with women's underwear.
 When Crash finally has sex with Annie, he immediately unsnaps her garter, causing Annie to breathe, "Oh, my!"

 - The Cameo: some of the background characters were real-life persons involved with the Durham Bulls organization when the film was made.

 Nuke: A woman's pu ... pussy ... um, well, you know how the hair is kind of in a V-shape?

 Annie: Yes.
 I do.

-Ethical Slut: Annie probably isn't this, as she beds one player per season, but Millie is.
-She's cheerfully unembarrassed when the manaer catches her and Nuke together in the opening scene.
+- Ethical Slut: Annie probably isn't this, as she beds one player per season, but Millie is.
+She's cheerfully unembarrassed when the manager catches her and Nuke together in the opening scene.

 Crash: Yeah, I was in the Show. (all the rookies perk up) I was in the Show for 21 days once - the 21 greatest days of my life.
 You know, you never handle your luggage in the Show, somebody else carries your bags.
 It was great.
 You hit white balls for batting practice, the ballparks are like cathedrals, the hotels all have room service, and the women all have long legs and brains...

 - In a non-sports way, Annie.
 She keeps wanting to relive the magic of seducing and mentoring a hotshot ball player every year... but even she realizes she's getting too old for that now.

 - Good People Have Good Sex